|

 it is supposed to end up (according to proven physical law) in a

-And we are left wondering: How can entropy decrease in this
+And we are left wondering: How can it be that entropy decreases in this

 constant!
 Again, a paradox.